^

 Complications and consequences

-Diagnostics of the lumbar kyphosis
+Diagnostics lumbar kyphosis

-How to determine kyphosis?
+How to identify kyphosis?

 Instrumental diagnostics